kanbanyte/sepb/src/data_processing/README.md

 ## calculate_training_ratio_roboflow.py
 * Purpose:\
-Robowflow asks for training/test/validation ratio which is invalid after the agumentation process.
+Robowflow asks for training/test/validation ratio which is invalid after the augmentation process because the training set size is increased by a factor.
-This script calculates the amount of images used for training, testing and validation accounting for generated data.
+This script calculates the amount of images used for training, testing and validation accounting for extra images from the augmentation process.

 ## camera_capture.py
 * Purpose:\